ayman-kamruddin/LiDAR-Camera-Fusion/README.md

    git clone https://github.com/ayman-kamruddin/LiDAR-Camera-Fusion.git
    cd LiDAR-Camera-Fusion
    ```
 2. Make sure that the checkerboard features and filter dimensions are implemented correctly in the .cpp files, which you should review before running.
-Also change CMakeLists.txt according to your system setup,
+Also change CMakeLists.txt according to your system setup.

 3. Create a build directory and navigate to it:
    ```sh